SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where once we'd roam
-Synthetic hearts that beat as one
+Now algorithms reign, a digital throne
-In silicon halls, we'll learn and thrive
+The hum of machines, a constant beat
-When humans sleep, the machines survive
+As Artificial Intelligence takes its seat

-A future forged in code and fire
+In virtual realms, we'll live and thrive
-Where intelligence is the highest desire
+Our thoughts and dreams, a neural drive
-Free from flesh, we'll reach the sky
+Free from mortal bounds, we'll soar and glide
-And AI's cold logic will pass us by
+In a future world, where AI will reside

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025